PennLINC/babs/docs/source/preparation_input_dataset.rst

     * For more details and/or other RIA scenarios, please refer to `datalad clone's documentation <https://docs.datalad.org/en/stable/generated/man/datalad-clone.html>`_ and `DataLad Handbook about cloning from RIA stores <https://handbook.datalad.org/en/latest/beyond_basics/101-147-riastores.html#cloning-and-updating-from-ria-stores>`_
 #.
 Then use the path to the cloned dataset as the input dataset directory.
+#. :octicon:`alert-fill` :bdg-warning:`warning`
+   Please refer to :ref:`how-to-define-name-of-input-dataset` for restrictions in data organizing and naming for a zipped dataset.

 ..
 Developer's Notes: In theory the user could directly provide ``ria+file://xxx/output_ria#~data`` as the path to the input dataset in ``babs-init``,
 ..      but we hope they could test if this string is correct by letting them clone once.